pangduckwai/basesf/README.md

   - When inputting from `stdin` interactively, type a period (.) then press <enter> at a new line indicates there is no more input

 ## Changelog
+### v0.4.0
+- base64 encoding processes 3 bytes at a time and if data size is larger than buffer size, need to ensure the size of each chunk of data read is a multiple of 3.
+To simplify the logic, the older versions archieve this by controlling the buffer size of the reader.
+This version change to a more robust solution to control the actual number of bytes processed for each chunk

 ### v0.3.1
-- fix the problem when specified buffer size less than 16.
+- fix the problem when specified buffer size less than 16

 ### v0.3.0
 - change handling of trailing CR and/or LF: To ignore trailing CR/LF when reading interactively from stdin